 Penang Island in Malaysia is an incredible destination packed with historic architecture and major tourist attractions.
 You can explore national parks or admire incredible architecture on the island.
 From colonial structures to contemporary street art in, Penang’s capital George Town is a cultural hotspot in Asia.
 Top it off with fantastic Malaysian cuisine and waterfront views , and it is clear to see why Penang Island is such a wonderful place to explore.
 An overview of the top tourist attractions in Penang:

 Best Organized Tours

-- Penang Hill and Kek Lok Si Buddhist Temple Tour · 109 reviews
+- Penang Hill and Temple Tour · 109 reviews

 - Round Penang Island Tour · 84 reviews

-- Penang Shared Arrival Transfer: Airport to Hotel · 56 reviews
+- Shared Transfer: Penang Airport to Penang Beach and City Hotels · 56 reviews

-- Private Penang Airport Transfers: Airport to Hotel · 48 reviews
+- Private Transfer: Penang International Airport to Penang Beach or City Hotels · 48 reviews